Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Simulation

 In this part, we investigate the two different model choices after stratification; namely, the scalar-on-function (SoF) regression and the scalar-on-scalar (SoS) regression.
 We consider same structural exposure model that $ X = 0.15 Z + U + \epsilon_X $ with $ Z \sim \text{Bernoulli}(0.5) - 0.5 $.
 We consider outcome structural model $Y=h(X)+ U + \epsilon_Y$ with two different nonlinear effect scenarios for better presenting the difference between SoF regression and the SoS regression; they are

 Since the stratification-based method directly estimates the effect intensity \( h'(x) \), we will evaluate the MSE of \( h'(x) \) over the 10\%, 30\%, 50\%, 70\%, and 90\%-quantiles using SoS and SoF regression.
 To compare the two types of regression fairly, we use oracle information for the effect intensity form, ensuring that the inference procedures for both regressions follow the same parametric approach.
-The only difference between the two methods is therefore the value obtained for the covariates in Algorithm \ref{alg_complete}.
 For this part, we will increase the sample size to 50,000 to better mimic real-world applications.
 We will also consider three commonly used strata number settings in practice: \( K = 10 \), \( K = 50 \), and \( K = 100 \).
 While there is no optimal choice for the number of strata in stratification, we will demonstrate that the number of strata may influence the selection between SoS and SoF regression.